Read-only Accounts (FAQ)¶

 Who Creates a Read-only Account?¶

 The provider of a read-only account does not perform the actual account creation; instead, the provider sends a link to the consumer who creates the account.
+The link provides the details necessary to create the account:

 If you have been invited by a provider to create a read-only account, simply follow the instructions in the link.
 Once the account has been created, you will serve as the read-only administrator for the account, performing administrative tasks, such as creating additional users in the account and granting them roles to use Snowflake.
-For more information, see Who is the Read-only Administrator and What is Their Role? (in this topic).
+For more information, see Who is the Read-only Administrator and What is Their Role? (in this FAQ).

 Are There Costs Associated with a Read-only Account?¶